Introduction: Experiencing the Great War

 People on both sides questioned the Battle of Verdun’s purpose, conduct, and cost.
 When the war ended, politicians and generals addressed Verdun and other aspects of the war in their “battle of the books.”
 Usually the generals defended their actions while the politicians criticized them.
 Most of these books ignored the experiences of soldiers who fought the campaigns, medical personnel who treated the wounded, and relatives on the home front.

-In his memoir, German Chief of the General Staff General Erich von Falkenhayn defended his actions at Verdun.
+In his memoir, selected above, German Chief of the General Staff General Erich von Falkenhayn defended his actions at Verdun.
 He claimed his goal was never a decisive battlefield victory.
 Instead, he wanted to “bleed the French Army white.”
 In other words, he planned to wound or kill as many French soldiers as possible to break the will of the French Army and people.
 He hoped Verdun would force France to surrender and leave Britain without its major ally.